 - Completion of a written ethics exam on the Code of Professional Ethics for accountants.

-- Complete CPA Exam Application and Candidate Release Form on the Oregon Board of Accountancy (OBA) website.
+- Candidate completes the CPA exam application and candidate release form on the Oregon Board of Accountancy (OBA) website.
 Candidates must pay for each section noted on the application within ninety days and should only apply for sections they are prepared to take.

 - Candidate has the college or university send official transcripts directly to the OBA (first-time takers).

-- OBA sends an Authorization to Test (ATT) to candidate and National Association of State Boards of Accountancy (NASBA).
-The ATT is valid for ninety days.
+- OBA sends an authorization to test form to both the candidate and National Association of State Boards of Accountancy (NASBA).
+The authorization to test form is valid for ninety days.

-- Candidates will receive a payment coupon from NASBA for the sections applied for.
+- Candidates receive a payment coupon from NASBA for the sections applied for.

-- Once exam fees are received by NASBA, the candidate will be issued a Notice to Schedule (NTS).
-All sections authorized must be taken within six months from the date on the NTS, or the candidate forfeits the fees pad.
+- Once exam fees are received by NASBA, the candidate will be issued a notice to schedule form.
+All sections authorized must be taken within six months from the date on the notice to schedule form, or the candidate forfeits the fees paid.